wichops/bevy_retro_racing/README.md

 ### How to play
-Avoid the Cars (red rectangles) coming.
+I assume everyone has seen this before.
+Anyway, just avoid the cars coming towards yours.
-Use Left and Right arrow keys to move the Player (blue rectangle).
+Use Left and Right arrow keys to move your Car

 ###  Current gameplay gif